 func—per-instance function with getter (and setter?).

-Adding a New Feature that is Exposed Through a cpuid Flag
+Adding a New Feature that is Exposed through a cpuid Flag

 Two new architectural features are to be supported in Troznarf cpu model: architecture extension Foo, and cache parameter Bar, 16-bit wide, is calculated with complex formula.
 Foo is a top secret field and cannot be exported through attributes.